Drexel in France: Sciences Po

 -- Paris campus that includes a euro-African program

 Dijon, Le Havre, Menton, Nancy, Poitiers and Reims campuses are an integral part of Sciences Po.
 They offer the same core subjects as in Paris but take a new approach as regards the course organization, intensified language teaching and international diversity.
 They share some common characteristics: small structure, students from all over the world, which distinguish them from the Paris undergraduate campus.
-To learn more about Science Po review the 2013/14 Fact Sheet which has helpful information about types of courses and grading policy.

 -- Department of History